JNK/s3-clone/README.md

 # Storage configuration: where to store buckets and objects
 storage:
   location: "/var/lib/s3-clone"

+# Default region for new buckets (if not specified in request)
+region:
+  default: "de-muc-01"

 # Logging configuration: set levels per component (server, storage, auth, etc.)
 logging: